indimail/indimail-virtualdomains/.github/README-indimail.md

 ```
 The TLS/SSL connection can be customized by the following control files

-*tlsservermethod* - The TLS protocol list.
+<u>tlsservermethod</u> - The TLS protocol list.
 Accepted values are SSLv23, SSLv3, TLSv1, TLSv1\_1, TLSv1\_2, TLSv1\_3.
 The default is TLSv1.2 for OpenSSL Version \< 1.0.1.
 OpenSSL Version >= 1.0.1 uses TLS\_server\_method() where the actual protocol version used will be negotiated to the highest version mutually supported by the client and the server.
 The supported protocols are SSLv3, TLSv1, TLSv1.1, TLSv1.2 and TLSv1.3

-*servercipherlist*, *serverciphersuite* - A set of OpenSSL cipher strings.
+<u>servercipherlist</u> <u>serverciphersuite</u> - A set of OpenSSL cipher strings.
 Multiple ciphers contained in a string should be separated by a colon.
 If the environment variable **TLS_CIPHER_LIST** is set to such a string, it takes precedence. <u>servercipherlist</u> is used for TLSv1.2 and below. <u>clientciphersuite</u> is used for TLSv1.3 and above.

-*tlsclients*  A list of email addresses.
-When relay rules would reject an incoming message, **qmail-smtpd** can allow it if the client presents a certificate that can be verified against the CA list in *clientca.pem* and the certificate email address is in *tlsclients*.
+<u>tlsclients</u>  A list of email addresses.
+When relay rules would reject an incoming message, [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) can allow it if the client presents a certificate that can be verified against the CA list in <u>clientca.pem</u> and the certificate email address is in <u>tlsclients</u>

-*servercert.pem* - SSL certificate to be presented to clients in TLS-encrypted sessions.
+<u>servercert.pem</u> - SSL certificate to be presented to clients in TLS-encrypted sessions.
 Should contain both the certificate and the private key.
 Certifying Authority (CA) and intermediate certificates can be added at the end of the file.
 The filename can be overridden by the environment variable **SERVERCERT**.
-The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable CERTDIR.
+The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.

-*clientca.pem* - A list of Certifying Authority (CA) certificates that are used to verify the client-presented certificates during a TLS-encrypted session.
+<u>clientca.pem</u> - A list of Certifying Authority (CA) certificates that are used to verify the client-presented certificates during a TLS-encrypted session.
 The filename can be overridden by the environment variable **CLIENTCA**.
 The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.

-*clientcrl.pem* - A list of Certificate Revocation Lists (CRLs).
-If present it should contain the CRLs of the CAs in *clientca.pem* and client certs that will be checked for revocation.
+<u>clientcrl.pem</u> - A list of Certificate Revocation Lists (CRLs).
+If present it should contain the CRLs of the CAs in <u>clientca.pem</u> and client certs that will be checked for revocation.
 The filename can be overridden by the environment variable **CLIENTCRL**.
 The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.

-*rsa512.pem* - If this 512 bit RSA key is provided, **qmail-smtpd** will use it for TLS sessions instead of generating one on-the-fly.
+<u>rsa512.pem</u> - If this 512 bit RSA key is provided, [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) will use it for TLS sessions instead of generating one on-the-fly.
 The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.

-*dh1024.pem* - If these 1024 bit DH parameters are provided, **qmail-smtpd** will use them for TLS sessions instead of generating one on-the-fly (which is very timeconsuming).
+<u>dh1024.pem</u> - If these 1024 bit DH parameters are provided, [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) will use them for TLS sessions instead of generating one on-the-fly (which is very timeconsuming).
 The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.

-*dh512.pem* - 512 bit counterpart for **dh1024.pem.** The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.
+<u>dh512.pem</u> - 512 bit counterpart for **dh1024.pem.** The default location of <u>/etc/indimail/certs</u> can be overridden by environment variable **CERTDIR**.

 ## Setting up qmail-remote to do STARTTLS